vercel/next.js/docs/upgrading.md

 This option hasn't been mentioned in the documentation since Next.js 8 so it's less likely that your application is using it.

-If you application does use `modules` and `render` you can refer to [the documentation](https://nextjs.org/docs/messages/next-dynamic-modules).
+If your application does use `modules` and `render` you can refer to [the documentation](https://nextjs.org/docs/messages/next-dynamic-modules).

 ### Remove `Head.rewind`